orx/ocaml-orx/README.md

 [Orx] is "an open source, portable, lightweight, plugin-based, data-driven and extremely easy to use 2D-oriented game engine."
 Orx itself is written in C.

-This repository provides bindings to use Orx from Reason and OCaml programs.
-The sound, graphics, physics, input handling and more can be handled by Orx in C, with the game logic written in Reason and/or OCaml.
+This repository provides bindings to use Orx from OCaml programs.
+The sound, graphics, physics, input handling and more can be handled by Orx in C, with the game logic written in OCaml.

 These bindings are licensed under the [MIT license](LICENSE.md).